God has blessed Mt Paran

 The original church was renovated in 1882.
 It was rebuilt using the original log walls, increasing its height, length, and erecting its present steep roof.
 The logs were covered with clapboard and were not uncovered until an addition was made to the building in 1953.
 The coal oil lamps, which lit the church, were not replaced with electric lamps until 1945.
 Soon after, central heating was installed to take place of two pot-bellied stoves.
 An addition providing Sunday school rooms and added seating for church services was completed in 1953.
 The congregation still worships in the Historic Chapel on Wednesday evenings at 7pm in the Spring and Summer months and periodically during during the rest of the year.

 In 1956, Miss Kitty Fite, a lifelong member of Mt.
 Paran, gave the church ten acres of land, which bordered Liberty Road and extended, over the hill to the original church property.
 A manse was completed in 1957 to house Mt.
 Paran’s first full-time Pastor, the Reverend Valentine S. Alison and his family.
 A brick parish hall was constructed at the crest of the hill in 1960.
-That building, know as Fellowship Hall, is the site of our main Sunday worship services and other activities today.
-Mt Paran still has smaller services through the week in the historic chapel.
+That building, known as the Fellowship Hall, is the site of our main Sunday worship services and other activities today.
+Mt Paran still has smaller services through the year in the historic chapel.

 An active and thriving congregation still worships at Mt.
 Paran every Sunday.
 In 2015, having outgrown the original edifice, the church moved it's 11am Sunday morning worship services to the Fellowship Hall.
 Mt Paran still has smaller services through the week in the Historic Chapel.